+This cheescake is perfect – creamy, a hint of lemon and easy to make.
 Use your basic firm cream cheese sold in supermarkets.
-For the crust, I make coarse crumbs by grinding graham crackers in the food processor rather than use the finer, store-bought ones.
+For the crust, I sometimes make crumbs by grinding graham crackers in the food processor.
+You can use storebought crumbs by Christie called HoneyMaid crumbs.
 Don’t be alarmed if the batter is runny but be sure to use a springform pan in which the bottom fits tightly so it doesn’t leak.
-Serve the chilled cake with fresh berries, a fruit coulis or poached fruit if desired.
+Serve the chilled cake in wedges alone or with fresh berries, a fruit coulis or poached fruit.
 This cake is best after a night or day in the fridge.

 Crust: